MBBS BSc(Med) MSc(Bioinf) PhD

 FRCPA FHGSA FCAP

 Dr Burnett is a Clinical Pathologist, with scope of practice in both Genetic Pathology and Chemical Pathology (Clinical Chemistry).
-He is a Conjoint Professor in the School of Clinical Medicine at the St Vincent’s Clinical Campus, UNSW Sydney, Honorary Professor in Pathology and Genetic Medicine in the Northern Clinical School, Faculty of Medicine and Health, University of Sydney, and has been an Honorary Associate of the School of Information Technologies at the University of Sydney.
+He is Adjunct Professor in the School of Clinical Medicine at the St Vincent’s Clinical Campus, UNSW Sydney, Honorary Professor in Pathology and Genetic Medicine in the Northern Clinical School, Faculty of Medicine and Health, University of Sydney, and has been an Honorary Associate of the School of Information Technologies at the University of Sydney.

 He pioneered the development of a number of pathology and genetics initiatives, which are today mainstream clinical services.
 These include founding Australia’s first Community Genetics program, being Medical Director of Australasia’s first clinically accredited Whole Genome Sequencing laboratory, developing the world’s first pre-analytical quality assurance programs in pathology, and founding Australia’s national peak body for public pathology (now Public Pathology Australia).
 He has served as Ministerial appointee, Chairman, or President of a number of National and International bodies in pathology and genetics.